 Expanding Your Range

-We decided to use both the 2.2.2 HDR firmware upgrade for the Genie and its linear sliding base.the Genie doesn’t come with a slider track, we used our own dolly track and sled system in order to get a smooth linear motion.
+We decided to use both the 2.2.2 HDR firmware upgrade for the Genie and its linear sliding base.
+For this test, we went to nearby foothills to capture a sunrise and sunset.
+Since the Genie doesn’t come with a slider track, we used our own dolly track and sled system in order to get a smooth linear motion.
 We also replaced the panning with the linear motion base, which was as easy as sliding the release lock on the back of the device and snapping the linear base into place.

 One of the cool things about the Genie is it uses a unique rope and coil system for its dolly movements.
 The advantage here is that you can use this device on almost anything with wheels.
 Syrp’s Vimeo page has several examples of customers who have used homemade cable cams and skateboards to perform incredibly long dolly moves over streams and mountain passes.
 This versatility highlights another reason why the Genie is well worth its price.